rfrerebe/MailboxProcessor/README.md

 Agents are lightweight so you can instantiate a lot of them without consuming a lot of OS resources.

-Thge Test application creates agents to write into separate files - each agents handles its own file and writes to it in a thread safe manner.
+The Test application creates agents to write into separate files - each agents handles its own file and writes to it in a thread safe manner.